fy0/tinyre/readme.md

 *    (?ims)   Set the I, M or S flag for the RE (see below).
 *    (?:...)
 Non-grouping version of regular parentheses.
 *    (?P<name>...)
 The substring matched by the group is accessible by name.
+*    (?P=name)     Matches the text matched earlier by the group named name.
 *    (?#...)
 A comment; ignored.
 *    (?=...)
 Matches if ... matches next, but doesn't consume the string.
 *    (?!...)
 Matches if ... doesn't match next.